fetian-debug/ecomerce2/DEPLOYMENT.md

 ### Database Connection Issues

-Verify your PostgreSQL connection string in the `.env` file and ensure the PostgreSQL container is running:
+Verify your MongoDB connection string in the `.env` file and ensure the MongoDB container is running:

 ```bash
 docker-compose -f docker-compose.prod.yml ps